-Students will test for evidence of chemical pollution at an urban natural waterway (South Cypress Creek at Alonzo Weaver Park and Goodwill Homes Community Center) and a channelized waterway (Cypress Creek at Tillman St. and Summer Ave.).
+Students will test for evidence of chemical pollution at an urban natural waterway (South Cypress Creek at Alonzo Weaver) and a channelized waterway (Cypress Creek at Tillman St. and Summer Ave.).
 Students will gather samples and perform temperature, pH, copper, phenols, DO, and chlorine field tests.
 Students will reference their sampling activity sheets to record results and discuss possible pollution sources of abnormal amounts.
-Biological sampling will be discussed, but will not be performed within either waterway.
 A visual assessment will be performed for life within and around each waterway.
 Students will make an assessment on the waterway's condition from the evidence that they have found.
 (Location: Cypress Creek at Tillman and Summer: Latitude 35.1481 Longitude -89.9592: Approximate duration 2.5 hours)